antoniodefazio/mltraining/README.md

 The final part of the main method is very interesting because the decision tree for a bank loan is generated on the basis of the csv indicating the data relating to whether the bank loan has been paid in full or not.
 In fact, the data contains the target attribute __“not.fully.paid”__ which classifies all the examples of the csv.
 The other variables meaning is:

-credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com , and 0 otherwise.
+_credit.policy_: 1 if the customer meets the credit underwriting criteria of LendingClub.com , and 0 otherwise.

-purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", " educational", "major_purchase", "small_business", and "all_other").
+_purpose_: The purpose of the loan (takes values "credit_card", "debt_consolidation", " educational", "major_purchase", "small_business", and "all_other").

-int.rate: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.
+_int.rate_: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.
 11).
 Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.

-installment: The monthly installments owed by the borrower if the loan is funded.
+_installment_: The monthly installments owed by the borrower if the loan is funded.

-log.annual.inc: The natural log of the self-reported annual income of the borrower.
+_log.annual.inc_: The natural log of the self-reported annual income of the borrower.

-dti: The debt-to-income ratio of the borrower (amount of debt divided by annual income).
+_dti_: The debt-to-income ratio of the borrower (amount of debt divided by annual income).

-fico: The FICO credit score of the borrower.
+_fico_: The FICO credit score of the borrower.

-days.with.cr.line: The number of days the borrower has had a credit line.
+_days.with.cr.line_: The number of days the borrower has had a credit line.

-revol.bal: The borrower’s revolvin balance (amount unpaid at the end of the credit card billing cycle).
+_revol.bal_: The borrower’s revolvin balance (amount unpaid at the end of the credit card billing cycle).

-revol.util: The borrower’s revolving line utilization rate (the amount of the credit line used relative to total credit available).
+_revol.util_: The borrower’s revolving line utilization rate (the amount of the credit line used relative to total credit available).

-inq.last.6mths: The borrower’s number of inquiries by creditors in the last 6 months.
+_inq.last.6mths_: The borrower’s number of inquiries by creditors in the last 6 months.

-delinq.2yrs: The number of times the borrower had been 30+ days past due on a payment in the past 2 years.
+_delinq.2yrs_: The number of times the borrower had been 30+ days past due on a payment in the past 2 years.

-pub.rec: The borrower’s number of derogatory public records (bankruptcy filings, tax liens, or judgments).
+_pub.rec_: The borrower’s number of derogatory public records (bankruptcy filings, tax liens, or judgments).

 I really like to represent the tree with "my" ToString, test it locally!!